Andrew Luck: Retirement

-On August 24, 2019, after seven seasons and at the age of 29, Luck abruptly announced his retirement two weeks before the start of the season.
+On August 24, 2019, after seven seasons and at the age of 29, Luck announced his retirement two weeks before the start of the season.
 At a press conference, he cited his recurrent cycle of injuries and rehabilitation as the primary reason, saying:I've been stuck in this process.
 I haven't been able to live the life I want to live.
 It's taken the joy out of this game.
 The only way forward for me is to remove myself from football.
 This is not an easy decision.
 It's the hardest decision of my life.
 But it is the right decision for me.

 Due to retiring at the age of 29, Luck is considered by some to be among the best professional athletes to end their career during their prime.
-After news of Luck's planned retirement broke during the Colts’ preseason loss to the Chicago Bears, Colts fans booed Luck as he left the field.

 After very few public appearances and no interviews following his retirement, an ESPN article written by Seth Wickersham in December 2022 went into more detail about Luck's decision.
-Luck clarified that while injuries played a role, habits he had developed as an NFL quarterback had created issues with his wife Nicole and he ultimately chose his marriage over his career.
+Luck clarified that while injuries played a role, another factor was a desire to save his relationship with his wife, Nicole.
+According to Luck, the development required to become a top tier NFL caliber quarterback caused friction with Nicole.
+He ultimately chose his marriage over his career.